 FUZIX Intro – Maki Kato

-Fuzix is a Unix implementation on small computers like z80 with 128k ram.
-Maki will cover what it is and what it can do in it’s current state and how it manages everything in the small address space.
+Fuzix is a Unix like operating system for small computers, like z80 with 128k ram.
+He will cover what it is and what it can do in its current state and how it manages everything in the small address space. https://github.com/

 Practical Apple Lisa – Jason Perkins